Sathyamangalam

+History

+The region was ruled by the Cheras and Vijayanagara empire.
+It was captured by Tipu Sultan and after Tipu's defeat, British annexed it to their territory.

 Geography

-Sathyamangalam is situated on the southern side of the Western Ghats, which extend towards the east from the Nilgiri mountains.
-The town lies close to the border of the adjoining state of Karnataka.
-The general topography of this town is not flat and the town is generally covered by sloping lands.
-The river Bhavani flows at the center of the town from west to east.
+Sathyamangalam is situated in the region between the Eastern and Western Ghats, which are separated by the Moyar River valley in Nilgiris towards the north.
+The general topography is not flat and covered by sloping lands.
+Bhavani river flows at the center of the town from west to east.
 Agricultural wet lands are predominant on both sides of the river and dry lands are predominant on the northern side of the town.
+The soil mainly consists of black loam, red loam and red sand.